susanyang17/doc/dev-ref/Using_Spreadsheet_in_JSP.md

-keikai spreadsheet can also be embedded in a JSP by spreadsheet custom tag to empower JSP with AJAX.
-Spreadsheet JSP tag works much the same way as keikai spreadsheet ZUL component tag does within a ZK application with support for all the attributes and events.
+Keikai spreadsheet can also be embedded in a JSP by spreadsheet custom tag to empower JSP with AJAX.
+Spreadsheet JSP tag works much the same way as Keikai spreadsheet ZUL component tag does within a ZK application with support for all the attributes and events.
 You can just download the example project to experience it.
 Furthermore, if you want a DOM element can interact with Spreadsheet, you can send your own AJAX request in